 In addition, the HR between the 2 treatment groups and its 95% CI will be estimated using the Cox proportional hazards regression model stratified by the stratification factors.
-For pre-specified non-binding futility analysis boundary of HR=0.99 at the first interim analysis if CR is not statistically significant, the HR from the Cox model will be used to check whether the futility boundary has been crossed or not.
+For pre-specified non-binding futility analysis boundary of HR=0.95 at the second interim analysis if CR was not statistically significant, the HR from the Cox model will be used to check whether the futility boundary has been crossed or not.